Nicholas784/ECSE3038_Lab2/Readme.md

 1. The user can send a PATCH request to change the parts of one of the tanks after it has been posted.
 The requester can make a JSON body with any combination of the attributes and update them as necessary.
 The "id" attribute cannot be edited.
 2. The user can make a DELETE request to delete any previously POSTed object, providing the id number of the object they wish to delete.

-#### **Note: A test file was used to test the server inside of a terminal window.
-The main file was tested and appears to work.
-A web browser can also be used to see the data that was added by the test file using the corresponding route.
-Test data is provided in this test file and can be used by anyone interested in seeing if the server works.
-A separate terminal must be used to run the test file.**